Skip to content

 Data Flow and Components

-• AreaOccupancyCoordinator (coordinator.py): Central orchestrator that tracks entity states, schedules updates, handles decay and stores configuration.
+• Coordinator: Central orchestrator that tracks entity states, schedules updates, handles decay and stores configuration.

-• Prior (data/prior.py): Handles learning priors and likelihoods from historical recorder data and exposes time-based priors.
+• Prior Manager: Handles learning priors and likelihoods from historical recorder data and exposes time-based priors.

-• Database (db.py): Stores historical state intervals used for learning.
+• Database: Stores historical state intervals used for learning.

-• Services (service.py): Exposes services such as run_analysis and get_area_status.
+• Services: Exposes services such as run_analysis for manual analysis triggers.

 Processing Steps

-1. Initialization: Coordinator loads configuration, sets up entities and loads any stored priors from the database.
+1. Initialization: System loads configuration, sets up entities and loads any stored priors from the database.

-2. State Updates: When a monitored entity changes state, the coordinator updates the corresponding Entity object and triggers a probability recalculation.
+2. State Updates: When a monitored entity changes state, the system updates the corresponding entity object and triggers a probability recalculation.

-3. Probability Calculation: bayesian_probability combines entity evidence with the area and time priors in log space, applying the configured weights.
+3. Probability Calculation: Bayesian probability calculation combines entity evidence with the area and time priors in log space, applying the configured weights.

-4. Decay Handling: If probability decreases, entity decay objects gradually reduce their influence until new evidence appears.
+4. Decay Handling: If probability decreases, entity decay gradually reduces their influence until new evidence appears.

-6. Outputs: The coordinator updates Home Assistant entities (probability, status, priors, evidence, decay, threshold) with the latest values.
+6. Outputs: The system updates Home Assistant entities (probability, status, priors, evidence, decay, threshold) with the latest values.

 This architecture allows the integration to react quickly to new sensor data while continuously refining its understanding of each entity's reliability over time.